kar422/US_Permanent_Visa/README.md

 I used label enconder to convert text data to numerical data which will save time during execution.

+I got class imbalance for target variable.
+I upsampled  the training set and tested on imbalance data.I used AUC-ROC as my metric to evaluate the model performance

 I want to increase features and run more machine learning algorithm .